Scott H. Biram: Career

 He is known for playing original trucker songs such as "TruckDriver", "Reefer Load", "18 Wheeler Fever", "Hit The Road", "Open Road", and "Draggin' Down The Line," among others.
 He is also known for writing and singing songs about "chickens," which he claims refers not just to poultry, but also to lovers, ex-lovers and "loose women" in general.
 He also raises real chickens at his home in Austin, Texas.

-Scott H. Biram's long-time fans will recognize his sense of original, casual, rural fashion.
+Biram's long-time fans will recognize his sense of original, casual, rural fashion.
 He is known for wearing mesh-back trucker hats, and wearing velcro shoes on stage.

-Scott H. Biram songs have been used in many films and television programs.
+Biram's songs have been used in many films and television programs.